 - Figures and images have captions including attribution and references as appropriate.

-- All included materials (including photos) both online and downloadable have accurate licensing information and can be legally redistributed by InTeGrate.
+- All included materials (including photos), both online and downloadable, have accurate licensing information and can be legally redistributed by InTeGrate.

-- Individual case studies finished
+- Individual instructor studies are finished.

 - the editing suggestions from the initial Materials Development Rubric